 Kevin joined Richards, Watson & Gershon in 1986.
 He developed into a widely regarded expert in the Subdivision Map Act, the Political Reform Act, and in local traffic control laws.
 He also is well-versed in issues pertaining to zoning requirements, general and specific plans, discretionary permits and entitlements, and land use approvals and regulations, including California Environmental Quality Act (CEQA) compliance.
 Kevin also provides strategic advice on, and negotiates, structures, and documents complex land use transactions.

 Professional and Community Affiliations

-Member, League of California Cities Legal Advocacy Committee
+Member, League of California Cities Legal Advocacy Committee (serving in second term)

 American Bar Association